Canning Mistakes: “But My Jars Sealed”

 Garden Bounty

 This time of year it seems that everyone has a favorite recipe for salsa.
 Salsa is a fun and easy product to make.
 Salsas are combinations of acidic and low acid vegetables.
 The onions, peppers, and garlic are low acid foods.
 Producing a safe product that can be home canned means you must add enough of the right type of acid to prevent the growth of botulism bacteria.
 The best way to ensure a safe salsa is to carefully follow a tested recipe.
 You can find tested recipes in several places.
-The USDA canning guide, the National Center for Home Food Preservation, and Extension publications like Preserve the Taste of Summer.
+The USDA Guide to Home Canning, the National Center for Home Food Preservation, and Extension publications like Preserve the Taste of Summer.

 Blanching tomatoes.